-Publish an annual report every year by October 1st that contains three years of campus crime, fire safety statistics and specific campus security policy statements; (Due to Covid-19 reporting requirements are extended to December 31st for the 2020 Annual Security Report.)
+- Publish an annual report every year by October 1st that contains three years of campus crime, fire safety statistics and specific campus security policy statements; - Disclose crime statistics for the campus, public areas immediately adjacent to or running through the campus, at non-campus facilities and remote classrooms.
+Statistics must be obtained from the Department of Campus Safety, local law enforcement, and other College officials who have "significant responsibility for student and campus activities".

-- Disclose crime statistics for the campus, public areas immediately adjacent to or running through the campus, at non-campus facilities and remote classrooms.
-Statistics must be obtained from the Department of Campus Safety, local law enforcement, and other College officials who have "significant responsibility for student and campus activities". - Provide "timely warning" notices of crimes that occur and may pose an ongoing threat to students and employees. - Implement "emergency notification" procedures if there is an immediate threat to the health or safety of students, employees or visitors on campus. - Disclose in a public crime log any crime that occurred on campus within the patrol jurisdiction of the campus police or safety department that is reported to the campus police or Campus Safety Department. - For Colleges and Universities that have on-campus student housing facilities, maintain in a public Fire Log a record of any fire that occurred in any on-campus student housing facility.
+- Provide "timely warning" notices of crimes that occur and may pose an ongoing threat to students and employees. - Implement "emergency notification" procedures if there is an immediate threat to the health or safety of students, employees or visitors on campus. - Disclose in a public crime log any crime that occurred on campus within the patrol jurisdiction of the campus police or safety department that is reported to the campus police or Campus Safety Department. - For Colleges and Universities that have on-campus student housing facilities, maintain in a public Fire Log a record of any fire that occurred in any on-campus student housing facility.